 Should I Take WR 101?

 Generally speaking, you are well-prepared for WR 101 if you have done quite a bit of reading and writing in high school.
 WR 101 instructors will assume that you can read, summarize, and analyze published material from magazines, newspapers, books, and scholarly journals.
 They will also assume that you have written a variety of essays in a variety of forms, including narrative, descriptive, and persuasive writing.
 However, this course will not be a mere extension of the literature-based writing you have done in high school.
-This class is designed to help you learn to analyze rhetorical situations and genres so you can write for any professional purpose.
-The readings for this course are complex and lengthy and the writing in this course will require careful critical thinking.

 Here is a checklist of general characteristics that should help you decide if you are ready for WR 101: